7 Ways To Get Your Best Employees To Stay Longer

 Most employees are extra motivated by their ability to grow within your organization – whether that means taking on additional shifts or expanding into an entirely new role.
 By encouraging these ambitious employees, and offering ways for them to expand their knowledge about the company, you’ll show that you’re invested in their future and that you care about their goals.

-Talk to your employees regularly to determine what their growth goals are for the upcoming months and years, and then work with them to help them reach those goals.
-This will make them feel like an even more important part of the business - and when they feel valued, they’ll help share your mission.
+This will make them feel like an even more important part of the business – and when they feel valued, they’ll help share your mission.

 6. Offer small, personal perks